-• Targeted SMS messaging to notified cases is simple, low cost and effective for increasing awareness of antiviral treatments
+Targeted SMS messaging to notified cases is simple, low cost and effective for increasing awareness of antiviral treatments in eight people who were prescribed antivirals reported first hearing about them from the SMS message sent by BSWPHU.

-Conclusions: Oral antiviral treatment uptake in south-west Victoria in July- August 2022 was high among survey respondents and increased over time.
+Conclusions: Oral antiviral treatment uptake in south-west Victoria in July-August 2022 was high among survey respondents and increased over time.
 GPs were the key prescribers in the community.
 Targeted SMS messaging to COVID-19 cases is a simple, low-cost intervention that potentially increases antiviral uptake.